RJPearson94/terraform-provider-twilio/docs/data-sources/autopilot_assistant.md

 - `stylesheet` - JSON string of an Autopilot stylesheet
 - `date_created` - The date in RFC3339 format that the assistant was created
 - `date_updated` - The date in RFC3339 format that the assistant was updated
-- `url` - The url of the assistant
+- `url` - The URL of the assistant

 ## Timeouts